StevenCochrane/E-Puck/README.md

 Connect to PC using E-Puck number as password

-Use files in this git to begin own experiments
+Use Template.py to begin own experiments

+Also added my own files to show some working examples (beware, poorly written)